[TOC]

 - Using GPU for Model:

-later found a solution by selecting GPU Offload and setting some layers for GPU utilization. - Clarification on RAM and VRAM:
+@serhii_kondratiukwas trying to understand why his GPU wasnât being used during computation.@iukeasuggested checking the modelâs load time and ensuring that the GPU was actually in use.@serhii_kondratiuklater found a solution by selecting GPU Offload and setting some layers for GPU utilization. - Clarification on RAM and VRAM:

-did not answer the question directly but mentioned a solution that involved adjusting the GPU settings. - False Flags in Gemini:
+@iukeaasked@serhii_kondratiukto verify if he meant RAM or VRAM when discussing memory load.@serhii_kondratiukdid not answer the question directly but mentioned a solution that involved adjusting the GPU settings. - False Flags in Gemini:

-raised an issue where Gemini was âconsistentlyâ false flagging.
+@mka79raised an issue where Gemini was âconsistentlyâ false flagging.
 The error would appear when the response was 99% complete, which was found to be both amusing and annoying.
 The user did not provide a further context about the issue or a potential solution.

 â· #deployment (6 messages):